 #156– July 18, 2022

-Concerto No. 2 for Piano, Winds and Percussion by Spanish-American composer and conductor Leonardo Balada is our Composition of the Week.
+Concerto for Piano, Winds and Percussion by Spanish-American composer and conductor Leonardo Balada is our Composition of the Week.

 Balada was born in Barcelona, Spain.
 After studying piano at the “Conservatori Superior de Música del Liceu” in Barcelona, Balada emigrated to the United States in 1956 to study at the New York College of Music on scholarship.
 He left that institution for the Juilliard School in New York, from which he graduated in 1960.
 He studied composition with Vincent Persichetti, Alexandre Tansman and Aaron Copland, and conducting with Igor Markevitch.